How popular is Donald Trump?

 The topline: So, just how popular is Trump?

-Our default version of the ratings reflects a combination of all polls, whether conducted among adults, registered voters or likely voters.
+Our default average reflects a combination of all polls, whether conducted among adults, registered voters or likely voters.
 If a pollster releases multiple versions of the same survey, we use the all-adult version of the poll before the registered voter version.2 This is because all Americans have a say in how popular the president is — whether or not they vote.

 The polls: What do the surveys say?